Birth Control & Safer Sex Superheroes

 The Pill has many different secret identities.
 With so many options out there, it’s important to talk to a doctor or health care provider to find the one that works best for you.

 Agent Ring is a small, flexible vaginal ring that is inserted into the vagina for three weeks and then removed for one week when a girl gets her period.
 A new ring has to be inserted each month.
 If you are comfortable using a tampon, then the Ring could work for you.
-Like its other members of the Hormonal League, the Ring does not reduce the risk of STDs but can join its superpowers with someone like Captain Condom to prevent the spread of STDs.
+Like its other members of the Hormonal League, the Ring does not reduce the risk of STIs but can join its superpowers with someone like Captain Condom to prevent the spread of STIs.

 Superpower: Prevents Pregnancy